singh95ravindra/learn-restful-webservices/README.md

 }

 also annotation of mapping is also updated to @GetMapping, there are mapping annotations are available corresponding to Http methods.

+#Step-3: Enhance 'HelloWorldController' to accept path-variable

+below method is added to do so

+	@GetMapping("/hello-world-bean/path-variable/{name}")
+	public HelloWorldBean helloWorldBean(@PathVariable String name) {
+		return new HelloWorldBean("Hello " + name);
+	}